unomaas/primx-contract/README.md

       - Add new admin by entering the username and password into the inputs and clicking the blue register button.
       - Delete and admin by clicking the delete button next to the admin you want to delete.

-## Accessibility:

-## Built With
+### Built With
  - JavaScript/HTML/CSS
- - React, Redux, Redux Saga, React Router, Axios
+ - React, Redux, Redux Saga, React Router
- - Node.js, Express, SQL, PostgreSQL
+ - Axios, Node.js, Express, SQL, PostgreSQL
- - Material-ui and Snackbar
+ - Material-UI and Sweet Alert

-## Acknowledgement
+### Acknowledgement
+We would like to thank PrimX and Jeanne Spoden for giving us the opportunity to work on this project, it was wonderful having such an attentive client.
+We would also like to thank Prime Digital Academy and our instructor, Dane Smith, for giving us the tools to get here today.
+Lastly, we would like to thank everyone in the Genocchi cohort for the love and support.

-## Support
+### Support
+Please feel free to reach out to us on GitHub with any feedback or suggestions.